mnaji42/IA-ci-cd/README.md

    app.use("/api-docs", swaggerUi.serve, swaggerUi.setup(specs))
    ```

-4. Document your routes using JSDoc comments (see examples).
+4. Document your routes using JSDoc comments (see examples in `examples/express-demo/routes/hello.js`).

 ---